tomhea/flip-jump/README.md

     ;end

-end:  ;end  // {9} The code will get here and then finish (self loop).
+end:  ;end  // {9} The code will get here and then finish (self-loop).

 bit_a:  ;0      // {3} Jump to branch_target
 bit_b:  ;0x80   // {7} Jump to second_branch_target
 ```

-The same flip/jump combination on bit_a/bit_b did different things. <br>
+The same flip/jump combination on bit_a/bit_b did different things.
-We successfully jumped to different addresses depends on the value of the said bits.<br>
+We successfully jumped to different addresses depends on the value of the said bits.
 In that way, we can *read* the value of such a bit-variable.
+Yep.
+By jumping to different addresses (based on the bit-variable's value) - we indeed, *read* its value.

 In that same way, we can also implement hexadecimal and decimal variables in a single op (implemented in hexlib.fj & declib.fj).
+Instead of two options (```;0```  or  ```;dw```) we will have a bit more (0dw,1dw,2dw,3dw,...,15dw / 0dw,1dw,2dw,3dw,...,9dw).

-This is very nice, but it only worked because we knew the address of branch_target in advance.<br>
+This is very nice, but it only worked because we knew the address of branch_target in advance.
-We usually don't, but it is resolved during assemble time.<br>
+We usually don't, but it is resolved during assemble time.
 That's why the assembly language provides the next operation:

 ### wflip